How many blogs do you follow?

 Does the content interest me enough to keep me coming back?

-Does the content interest me enough to leave comments?
+Does the content motivate me enough to leave valuable comments?

 If you answer ‘No’ to the first question, then don’t follow.

 Some of the bloggers you unfollow may unfollow you but don’t get yourself all worked up about it.

 My blog loses followers almost every day.
 If readers don’t find my content interesting anymore, then they have every right to unfollow.

 However, I take a different view on unfollowing a blog simply because they unfollowed me.
 That’s just plain silly.